Learning How to Describe your Art: A Must Read for “Self-Taught” Artists

-So, you’re a visual artist. . . but for some reason you seem to have a hard time expressing verbally what your art is all about.
+So, you’re a visual artist. . . but for some reason, you seem to have a hard time expressing verbally what your art is all about.

-Perhaps this is just because you haven’t had the opportunity get a formal education in the arts.
+Perhaps this is just because you haven’t had the opportunity to get a formal education in the arts.
 Or maybe you’re just not used to talking about what you’re creating.

 Whatever the reason, when someone comments that your paintings remind them of Picasso’s work, you’re probably flattered, but not totally sure why the comparison was made.
 Or, perhaps a potential customer remarks that your work seems “cubist” and you wonder if that’s really a compliment.

 If any of that sounds familiar, I would challenge you to learn about some of the artists and art movements of the past.
-This will not only give you more knowledge about who you are as an artist, but also how to discuss your art in the future.
+This will not only give you more knowledge about who you are as an artist but also how to discuss your art in the future.

 Here’s how I would suggest you go about it: